(All’ombra dell’ultimo sole

 One of the most beloved Italian songwriters one day decided that his new subject would be him: a fisherman, a good man.

-A taciturn, solitary gentleman who lived a day like any other, like any other.
+A taciturn, solitary gentleman, living an ordinary day like any other.

-At sunset, sitting doing what he best he knew how to do: wait.
+At sunset, sitting and doing what he did best: waiting.

 Wait for a fish to bite, so as to sustain it.